 Screw machines — also called turning centers or automatic lathes — were invented in 1861.
 Joseph R. Brown, the inventor, wanted to cut spirals from metals and manufacture the same part many times.
-Today, automatic screw machines create small parts for various industries.
+Today, automatic screw machine products create small parts for various industries.

 An automatic screw machine is a metalworking lathe that machines hard materials into designed components using turning, lathing and cutting techniques.
 Screw machines produce a high volume of parts for a low cost since they can create duplicate parts using computer numerical control (CNC) technology.